bbansalWolfPack/Zoho-Bot/README.md

 # Zoho-Bot
-A chat bot to support daily development tasks
+A chat bot to support daily development tasks built on Zoho Cliq platform